mfbx9da4/observable-state-tree/README.md

 Performance requirements:

-- Modifying the tree should happen in O(1) time
+- Modifying the state tree should not evaluate all listeners.
+It should only evalutate the subset of listeners which are relevant define above.

 ### Suggested API